find your perfect postgrad program

 A full time MSc Civil Engineering typically lasts a year, although part time study is also an option over the course of two or three years or, in some cases, up to five years.
 Postgraduate civil engineering courses generally combine a mixture of theoretical and practical work, being lecture based with supporting coursework, often incorporating group assignments so that students gain experience of projects similar to the kind of work they might undertake after graduation.
 Different courses place different emphases on the practical and theoretical elements, but a good MSc is designed to increase your knowledge base, probing deep into the fundamentals of engineering, whilst giving practical experience that will be applicable in the workplace.

 Naturally, the modules on offer vary from course to course and some institutions offer courses that incorporate other disciplines, such as business management.
-Having completed a masters degree, you will have a strong understanding of structural design and analysis, which form the heart of the course.
+Having completed a masters degree, you will have a strong understanding of structural design, construction and analysis, which form the heart of the course.
 The practical components of the course also provide a stark reminder of the difference between theory and reality.
 Having the opportunity to put your ideas into practice teaches invaluable lessons about what you need to take into consideration that you may not have thought about otherwise.

 Broadly speaking, if you decide to study civil engineering at masters level, the course is likely to cover in one form or another, the four main areas within civil engineering: Transport, Structural, Water and Geotechnical Engineering.
 Each of these fields can be expanded upon in great depth, frequently with an environmental focus, for example developing solutions to new problems as a result of climate change, such as water management issues as a result of droughts and/or flooding or the need to develop eco-friendly fuel technologies.